CyberHeroRS/writeups/TFC/lumapci/README.md

 ```

 ### Win Function

-Author of this challenge was nice enough to add win function.
+The author of this challenge was nice enough to add a win function:
 ![luma_math_hacks](luma_math_hacks.png)

 ## Overview

 To reiterate, we need to:

-* Create driver to communicate with luma_qemu_device
+- Create a driver to communicate with `luma_qemu_device`
-* Bypass validate_signature
+- Bypass `validate_signature`
-* Create VM code to exploit luma_device
+- Create VM code to exploit luma_device

 ## Communicating with qemu

 ## Bypassing validate_signature

-This obsticle is what got most teams stuck.
+This obstacle is what got most teams stuck.

 ### Creating valid signature

-Since checksum was generated by xoring multiple sha512 hashes, what we could do is generate large number of random hashes, and try to find combination of hashes that wen xored gives us target checksum.
+Since `checksum` was generated by xoring multiple sha512 hashes, what we could do is generate a large number of random hashes and try to find a combination of hashes such that when xored, we get the target checksum.

-How we could achive this we could think of sha512 of polynome of order 64 and we can try to solve linear equation to get hashes that when xored give required checksum.
+We could achieve this by thinking of sha512 as polynome of order 64 and try to solve this linear equation to get hashes that when xored together give us the required checksum.

-We did this by creating matrix of random hashes and used SageMath's `solve_right` function to solve linear equation
+We did this by creating a matrix of random hashes and used SageMath's `solve_right` function to solve the linear equation.

 ```py
 from sage.all import *